-The Doctoral Minor in the Transdisciplinary Study of Visual Cultures is research-driven.
+The Doctoral Minor in Visual Cultures is research-driven.
 Selection of courses should contribute to the development of your primary area of specialization.
 The minor is awarded upon successful completion of 9 graduate-level credits in a combination of required and elective coursework, with a GPA of 3.0 (4.0 basis).
 Required coursework consists of ART HIST/AFROAMER 801 Historiography, Theory and Methods in Visual Culture; ART HIST/AFROAMER 802 Visual Cultures: Topics in Visual Cultures, or equivalent.
 Elective coursework consists of one 3-credit course to be selected, in consultation with a program faculty advisor, from a wide range of crosslisted and “meets with” courses offered by program faculty in numerous programs and departments.
 A list of possible course options are available on the CVC website, although it is not exhaustive.
 Please, note that even if a course is listed on the website it is not a guarantee that it will receive program credit.
-Please, consult with Director of the CVC to ensure that your selected courses meet criteria for credit.
+Please, consult with the Director of the CVC to ensure that your selected courses meet the criteria for credit.

 LEARNING GOALS FOR THE CENTER FOR VISUAL CULTURES